naztronaut/RaspberryPi-RGBW-Control/README.md

 ####  Hardware

-For this project, you need 4 Mosfets, one for each color.
-The mosfets then need to be connected to the following GPIO Pins:
+For this project, you need 4 MOSFETs, one for each color.
+The MOSFETs then need to be connected to the following GPIO Pins:

 | Color |  GPIO Pin |
 |-------|:---------:|